-The term 'Ultra High Net Worth Individuals' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Ultra High Net Worth Individuals' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Contrary to what many people may think, it does not require the enormous cash or assets equivalent of a billion U.S. dollars to be counted on the list of Ultra High Net Worth Individuals.
 Instead, the designation covers those people who claim a net worth of minimally $50 million.
 There are approximately 123,838 Ultra High Net Worth Individuals living in the world as of 2015.